 If you are working toward a promotion at work, are curious about your own capabilities, or want to change your profession altogether, a Bachelor of Science in Liberal Arts is one of the best ways to open those new doors.
 Comprehensive and foundational, a liberal arts degree prepares you to move forward in your current field or find a completely new path.

 This fully online liberal arts program emphasizes critical analysis, effective communication skills, ethical decision-making, and collaboration with diverse thinkers.
 Students define their own programs by combining their past experience with new coursework.
 This general liberal arts degree is a flexible and effective way to integrate past learning with new educational goals and emerge prepared for the myriad of job opportunities.
-Within the requirements, two depths are required, giving you two opportunities to focus 15 credits on discipline-specific areas.

 If you have a background or career ambitions in the military, allied health, or business and industry, you might consider a concentration in population health, logistics operations management, or professional and technical writing to boost your career.

 No Concentration, Logistics Operations Management, Population Health, Professional and Technical Writing

 The average median public relations manager salary is $111,280 (Source: BLS)

 Bachelor’s degree holders work in positions as diverse as intelligence analyst, client service specialist, business development manager, and project manager (Source: forbes.com)